 The development of the Estádio Municipal, built for Euro 2004, has been heavily sponsored by AXA and helped in this process.
-Braga may not yet be in the football big time but, as Portugal’s de facto third or fourth club, and as Europa League finalists in 2011, they now merit serious attention.
+Braga may not yet be in the football big time but, as Portugal’s de facto third or fourth club, and Europa League finalists in 2011, they merit serious attention.

 The stadium itself is worth visiting just out of architectural curiosity alone.
 Carved out of sheer rock face, it comprises just two stands, literally a ground-breaking design on the part of award-winning architect Eduardo Souto de Moura.

 It stands immediately north of town, a Roman settlement and historic hub of Portuguese Christianity.